-- 12. Council should only remove large, dead trees from public land when it is declared unsafe by someone with appropriate qualifications.
+- 11. That Council only remove large, dead trees from public land when they are declared unsafe by someone with appropriate qualifications.
 Dead trees are important habitat for many birds and mammals (particularly bats).
 Fallen logs can also be valuable habitat and their removal should be considered in that light.
-(Low to medium importance, medium time frame) - 13.
-Council should encourage retention of dead trees on private land within, or near, sites of biological significance.
+(Low to medium importance, medium time frame) - 12.
+That Council encourage retention of dead trees on private land within, or near, sites of biological significance.
 This could include the offer of inspection by a properly qualified person to assess safety and habitat value (if approved by Council's insurer).
 (Low importance, medium to long time frame)